-The Group has leased out their owned investment properties to non-related parties for monthly lease payments.
+The Group has leased out their owned investment properties to non-related parties for monthly lease payments over a period of two to seven years.
 Where considered necessary to reduce credit risk, the Group may obtain deposits or bank guarantees amounting to three to five months of the monthly lease rental.
 This lease is classified as an operating lease because the risk and rewards incidental to ownership of the assets are not substantially transferred.